Acarnania

 Greece

-Acarnania has 14 documented cultural connections to places around the world.
-Below are 12 of the most distinctive.
+Acarnania has 12 documented cultural connections to places around the world.
+Below are the most distinctive.

 Battle of Chaeronea (338 BC)